Analysis | The GOP swing votes on Ginsburg’s replacement, analyzed

 The Alaska GOP senator has been firmer than anyone in saying she doesn’t support moving forward.
 “I did not support taking up a nomination eight months before the 2016 election to fill the vacancy created by the passing of Justice [Antonin] Scalia,” she said this weekend.
 “We are now even closer to the 2020 election — less than two months out — and I believe the same standard must apply.”

 Murkowski has regularly been a tough vote for the GOP, dating back to when she lost her 2010 GOP primary but was reelected as a write-in candidate.
 But that has especially been the case in the Trump era, in which Murkowski has often been one of the potential and actual swing votes, including on the GOP’s Obamacare replacement, which she voted against.
-She was also one of the GOP senators who held out for more information from the FBI about Brett M. Kavanaugh’s alleged decades-old sexual assault during his 2018 confirmation.
+She was also one of the GOP senators who held out for more information from the FBI about allegations of a decades-old sexual assault against Brett M. Kavanaugh during his 2018 confirmation.
 She wound up opposing Kavanaugh but voted “present,” she said, to offset a GOP senator who wasn’t able to make the vote but supported Kavanaugh.

 She has perhaps less obvious political motivations to oppose the nominee here, in that she comes from a red state and could be creating problems for herself in her 2022 reelection bid.
 But she has repeatedly held out on similar issues and has criticized President Trump.

-Note: Update: Grassley in a statement ignored his previous comments on not taking up the nomination, saying he’ll evaluate the nominee on their merits and attacking Democrats for how they’ve handled previous nominations.